mkremins/EX_BAD_EBOOKS/README.md

 * `src/cryptic/bot.clj` contains the `-main` method that actually launches the bot, using [cronj](https://github.com/zcaudate/cronj) to schedule a repeating task that uses [twitter-api](https://github.com/adamwynne/twitter-api) to tweet a generated error message.
 * `src/cryptic/generate.clj` contains the `error` function, which is responsible for actually generating error messages, and a number of helper functions that are used to generate specific parts of each message.
-* `src/cryptic/vocabulary.clj` contains lists of nouns, verbs, and two kinds of adjectives.
+* `src/cryptic/vocabulary.clj` loads lists of nouns, verbs, and two kinds of adjectives from `resources/vocabulary`.
 The `cryptic.generate` namespace uses these lists to do its job.
-* `test/cryptic/test_vocab.clj` contains tests that are run against the bot's vocabulary.
-Since words are added to the vocabulary by hand, it's helpful to have an automatic check that ensures none of the words are duplicated.
 * `Procfile` is a configuration file that tells [Heroku](https://www.heroku.com/) (on which EX_BAD_EBOOKS is currently hosted) how exactly to start the bot.

 ## License